-I just thought I’d demonstrate another method of bypassing geo-blocking restrictions that so many big media sites like the BBC use, the example used is to watch BBC iPlayer Australia.
+I just thought I’d demonstrate another method of bypassing geo-blocking restrictions that so many big media sites like the BBC use.
+This demonstrates how to watch BBC iPlayer Australia using a slightly different method to the VPN/proxy one.
 It’s very new technology and so far only a handful of providers available, it’s called Smart DNS and I’ve been testing it out over the last few weeks, and I have to say I’m impressed!

 One of the issues, you can have with the usual method of bypassing these blocks is speed.
 Although the best ones have a very fast infrastructure, it’s still an additional jump in your journey so there’s bound to be some impact on your download speed.
 For people with fast connections it’s not noticeable but many in places like Australia where broadband is still quite expensive have comparatively slow connections.
 For streaming video, speed is of course essential, without it you’ll get constant buffering which can make a video hard to watch.

 This is where Smart DNS comes into it’s own – speed.
 This is because instead of streaming your entire connection through a British based server in order to access a UK only website, Smart DNS acts like a filter and only routes specific information, just enough to convince the server you’re based in the UK.
 All the actual video streaming goes directly from the BBC iPlayer web server to your PC.
 It’s also the reason why Smart DNS is much cheaper as there are no huge bandwidth costs for the provider of the service.

 Here’s a quick demonstration of how you can use Smart DNS to watch BBC iPlayer in Australia

 There are other advantages apart from speed and cost too, an important factor is it’s simplicity.
 Because there is no software involved, the solution is device independent, it works on virtually anything from a Smart TV to a Playstation.
 If you can access it’s DNS settings then you should be able to get the device to use Smart DNS.